teamwalnut/graphql-ppx/documentation/docs/introduction.md

 the [GraphQL client](clients.md) you are going to be using.

-This documentation is for people who want to dive deeper into the functionality of GraphQL ppx.
+This documentation is for people who want to dive deeper into the functionality of `graphql-ppx`.

 [^1]:
-  While the GraphQL ppx works on both ReasonML and OCaml the examples in this documentation will be in ReasonML.
+  While the `graphql-ppx` works on both ReasonML and OCaml the examples in this documentation will be in ReasonML.
 If you are an OCaml user and interested to contribute OCaml examples, this would be great.
 You can write a pull-request.